Overview

 - Licenses (polygons)

-The app is built using Leaflet (Vanilla JS) on the frontend and a FastAPI + PostGIS backend, enabling real-time spatial queries based on the current map view.
+It uses Leaflet (Vanilla JS) on the frontend and a FastAPI + PostGIS backend, with real-time spatial queries driven by the current map view.

 Key Features